MikeInnes/blog/_drafts/vocab.md

 Note that we've assumed there are more words than just those in our limited dataset, which only goes up to rank 35,000 or so.
 Summing to infinity equates to including the top million words in English (or some other big number).

-It's bold to model your knowledge beyond the words that we can test.
-It’d be useful to bolster our assumptions by testing the S-curve’s fit more thoroughly, especially using data from smaller vocabularies (like those of youngsters or non-native speakers).
+It's a little bold to model your knowledge beyond the words that we can test.
+It’d be useful to bolster our assumptions by testing the fit more thoroughly, especially using data from smaller vocabularies (like those of youngsters or non-native speakers).
 That said, it won’t have a big effect on most people’s results, and the alternative of capping high scores is no less arbitrary.

 It's even plausible that infinity is the right choice.
 András Kornai has argued that the size of language [is actually unbounded](https://kornai.com/Papers/hmwat.pdf).
 Zipf’s long tail just keeps going on, leaving no phrase out, however few people use it.
 It looks after the words that live only among odd dialects in villages, or as an inside joke between friends, or spoken playfully between pillows.
 We may as well count those words, too.